Die Hochzeit des Camacho: Background

 The rehearsals were hampered by the illness of Blume (he contracted jaundice) who was singing Quixote.
 In the event, Mendelssohn grew impatient during the premiere, and left before the second act.
 Devrient comments, "the house was crowded with well-wishers, and the applause was profuse and enthusiastic; the music however did not give genuine pleasure".
 Some acerbic criticism appeared in the press, some of it apparently taunting Mendelssohn's Jewish origins.
 The poet Ludwig Rellstab also criticised the cumbersome libretto.
 The experience soured Mendelssohn towards both opera and journalism.
 He cancelled all further performances of Camacho; it remained therefore the only one of his operas to have a public performance in his lifetime.
 However, a piano score of the opera was published in 1828, probably subsidized by Felix's father Abraham Mendelssohn.

 There was a single performance of the opera in Boston in 1885, but the first modern performance of Mendelssohn's final version of the opera was on 24 February 1987 at the Oxford Playhouse.
 In 1992 Jos Van Immerseel made a CD-recording of the work (Channel Classics).

 Roles

 Synopsis

-Carrasco intends Quitieria, against her will, to marry Camacho.
+Carrasco intends Quiteria, against her will, to marry Camacho.
 Don Quixote and Sancho Panza are invited to the wedding celebrations.
-Basilio, Quitieria's true love, enlists Lucinda and Vivaldo to assist him by various stratagems.
+Basilio, Quiteria's true love, enlists Lucinda and Vivaldo to assist him by various stratagems.
 Many of these are foiled inadvertently by the eccentric behaviour of Quixote.
-Eventually Basilio pretends to stab himself and begs to marry Quitieria so that he can die happy.
+Eventually Basilio pretends to stab himself and begs to marry Quiteria so that he can die happy.
 On Basilio's instant recovery after the ceremony, Camacho admits defeat.